 Beyond formal support groups and professional help, building a personal network of friends, family, and acquaintances willing to offer a listening ear or a helping hand can be invaluable.
 Don't hesitate to reach out, share your needs, and accept help.
 Social connections can foster a sense of normalcy and relief amidst the complexities of cancer treatment.

 In conclusion, while undergoing laser therapy for cancer poses challenges, a plethora of support and resources are available to help you navigate this journey.
-From support groups to professional counseling and a strong personal network, leveraging these resources can significantly ease the treatment process, ensuring you're not walking this path alone.
+From support groups to professional counselling and a strong personal network, leveraging these resources can significantly ease the treatment process, ensuring you're not walking this path alone.